 Finding ideas on most searched on Google today

 Having had the first Trump-Biden presidential debate / playground fight playing in the background as we wrote this post, we’re pretty sure by the time this article goes live today, that’ll be the top trend.
-And to be honest, it was such a car crash, we can’t even bring ourselves to talk about it.
+And to be honest, it was such a car crash, that we can’t even bring ourselves to talk about it.

 So, let’s do something more fun.
 What can the most searched on Google today for the last 3 days tell us about what people in Australia want and need right now?

 Maybe because we first looked at most searched on Google today on a Monday, and the weekend is big for sport, but wow, sport.
-Sport related content is all over Google Trends.
-And we means, all over.
+Sport-related content is all over Google Trends.
+And we mean, all over.

 The search numbers smash some of the other search trends out of the park.
 Particularly anything related to the English Premier League.